 The Oxford dress shoe

-This is probably the dress shoe you’re most familiar with as it’s such a classic.
+This is probably the dress shoe style you're most familiar with as it's such a classic.
 If you want a typical dress shoe, without any more fanciness to it, this might be the type of dress shoe you want.

 They're very versatile shoes, able to be matched up with a variety of different formal wear, but they can also be worn for casual outings as well.